charmosaa/digital-library/README.md

 The primary goal of this project is to create a comprehensive tool for book enthusiasts, enabling easy cataloging, organizing, and tracking of reading progress.
 The application will allow users to add, view, edit, and delete books, assign them to categories, and monitor their reading status.

 ---

+## So far implemented:
+- book and category model in database
+- book browsing (via API)
+- adding book to 'To Read' collection
+- adding book manualy (for testing)
+---
+## TO DO:
+ - adding book category (for the books from API)
+ - when adding to collection to be able to specify (to-read, in-progress, completed)
+ - removing from collection
+ - when clicking on the book maybe more info?
+ - maybe more filters for browsing
+ - diagrams and stats for your books

+---
 ## Key Features